 Use a separate Form 4684, Section B, Part I, for each casualty or theft involving property used in a trade or business or for income-producing purposes.
 Use one Section B, Part II, to combine all Sections B, Part I.

 If you had a casualty or theft loss involving a home you used for business or rented out, your deductible loss may be limited.
 First, complete Form 4684, Section B, lines 19 through 26.
-If the loss involved a home used for a business for which you are filing Schedule C (Form 1040), Profit or Loss From Business, figure your deductible casualty or theft loss on Form 8829, Expenses for Business Use of Your Home.
+If the loss involved a home used for a business for which you are filing Schedule C (Form 1040), Profit or Loss From Business, figure your deductible casualty or theft loss on Form 8829, Expenses for Business Use of Your Home (if you are using Form 8829).
 Enter on Form 4684, line 27, the deductible loss from Form 8829, line 34, and “See Form 8829” above line 27.
 For a home you rented out or used for a business for which you are not filing Schedule C (Form 1040), see section 280A(c)(5) to figure your deductible loss.
 Attach a statement showing your computation of the deductible loss, enter that amount on line 27 and “See attached statement” above line 27.

 A gain or loss from a casualty or theft of property used in a passive activity is not taken into account in determining the loss from a passive activity unless losses similar in cause and severity recur regularly in the activity.
 See Form 8582, Passive Activity Loss Limitations, and its instructions for details.